 How Much Lubricant Should You Use?

 Proper lubrication means that you’ve put lubricant on every thread so that the valley of the stud is full.
-See the demonstration at the 1:20 mark in the video below (click here to jump to it, but note: that link will take you to YouTube):

 Notice how we lubricate enough so that when you hand rotate the nut down, there’s a little bead of lube that squishes out.
 This means that we’ve put lubricant on all the parts that will experience friction when we apply torque.